If you're like me, you'll usually have a lot of buffers open in emacs. To

 Often, I search for a certain command, ie. the ones that come after

-there's autocompletion if you know the beginning
+M-x.
+After typing M-x there's autocompletion if you know the beginning

-of the command… but maybe I remember only it was something with string
+of the command… but maybe I remember only it was something with string,

 but exactly how?
-Was it replace-string
+Was it replace-string or string-replace?

-For these deep problems, there is smex (think: search-M-x). smex
+For these deep problems, there is smex (think: search-M-x). smex brings

--style completion to choosing commands.
+ido-style completion to choosing commands.

 After installing the smex package, you can put something like the following in your .emacs: